How to Cope with Common Causes of Loss

-Loss is a common part of life in and out of uniform.
-When thinking about loss, tragedy like the death of a loved one may come to mind.
-However, you and your family might experience feelings of loss for many reasons.
-Common causes of loss include:
+Loss is a common part of life - in and out of uniform.
+When thinking about examples of loss, the death of a loved one may come to mind.
+However, you and your family might experience feelings of loss for a variety of reasons.
+Some common causes of loss include:

-- Distance from friends and social networks due to frequent moves
+• Distance from friends and support networks due to frequent moves

-- Injury or chronic pain limiting leisure and work activities
+• Injury or chronic pain that may limit or prohibit leisure and work activities

-These common forms of loss can present significant challenges.
-For example, deployments or moves may separate you from friends and family.
-Or, through divorce you may lose a source of social support and your identity as a spouse.
-These types of experiences can be difficult and a health care provider can help you cope.
+These common forms of loss can present new challenges.
+For example, through divorce you may lose a source of social support and your identity as a spouse.
+While such experiences can be difficult, plenty of supportive resources are available to help you cope.

 Reactions to Experiences of Loss